En la ardiente oscuridad: Interpretation

 One of Buero Vallejo's stage effects in this play is the darkening of the theater during a crucial conversation between Ignacio and Carlos to simulate for the audience the experience of blindness.

 Adaptation

 The play was adapted for cinema, and the film En la ardiente oscuridad was released in 1958, though not in the United States.
-Performances of the play itself in the US are rare; for example, none of Buero Vallejo's plays has been presented on Broadway.
+Performances of the play in the US are rare; for example, none of Buero Vallejo's plays has been presented on Broadway.

+The play has also been adapted as an opera for a cast of 12 singers and piano by composer Omar Najmi.
+Its world premiere performance took place in Watertown, MA, in 2019, with Najmi singing the role of Ignacio.

+A musical adaptation was created in South Korea.
+It premiered in Japan in 2024.

 Translation

 An English translation of the play by Dr. Marion P. Holt was published in 1987.
 This translation had its first staging at the University of Missouri in October 1969.